 One important step is to rinse the rice thoroughly.
 I mean, under running water for a few minutes, mixing and stirring the rice as much as possible.
 You may not get the water to run clear but do your best.
 The rice will be better because of it.
 In regards to rice variety, I recommend long grain white rice, white basmati, and white jasmine rice.

-UPDATE: When I first started making this rice, I was cooking it at 350 degrees F for 40-50 minutes (depending on variety).
+When I first started making this rice, I was cooking it at 350 degrees F for 40-50 minutes (depending on variety).
 But for the past few months, I have started only baking my rice at 450 degrees F because it is a quicker cooking time of only 25 minutes for white basmati and 35 minutes for long grain white/jasmine rice!
 So you can do either way.
+This recipes bakes best alone in the oven.
 As always, depending on your oven, you can test the rice to see if it’s done.
 If it needs a little more time, simply pop it back in.
 Once the rice is cooked, I fluff it with a fork, crack the lid, and let it sit for 10 minutes.
 And there you go, easy baked rice.

 Ingredients